-The preceding chapters have shown how the PUC system is able to generate user interfaces that are more usable than the interfaces built into today's appliances.
-The PUC system has also extended interface generation technology to support the design of interfaces that are personally consistent for each individual user, and to use information about content flow to produce aggregate interfaces for systems of multiple appliances.
-This chapter discusses highlevel issues surrounding the PUC system, describes the PUC systems impact to date, reviews the contributions of this dissertation, and describes some possible directions for future work.
+The preceding chapters have shown how the PUC system is able to generated user interfaces that are more usable than the interfaces built into today's appliances.
+The PUC system has also extended interface generation technology to support the design of interfaces that are personally consistent for each individual user and how information about content flow can be I call used to produce aggregate interfaces for systems of multiple appliances.
+This chapter discusses high-level issues surrounding the PUC system, describes the PUC systems impact to date, reviews the contributions of this dissertation, and describes some possible directions for future work.